robusta-dev/holmesgpt/README.md

 ### What Can HolmesGPT Do?
 - **Investigate Incidents (AIOps)** from PagerDuty/OpsGenie/Prometheus/Jira/more
 - **Automated Triage:** Use HolmesGPT as a first responder.
 Flag critical alerts and prioritize them for your team to look at
-- **Alert Enrichment:** Automatically add context to alerts - like logs and microservice health info - so you can find root causes faster
+- **Alert Enrichment:** Automatically add context to alerts - like logs and microservice health info - to find root causes faster
 - **Ticket Management**: Analyze and resolve Jira tickets related to DevOps tasks
 - **Identify Cloud Problems** by asking HolmesGPT questions about unhealthy infrastructure
 - **Runbook Automation in Plain English:** HolmesGPT can speed up your response to known issues by investigating according to runbooks you provide